 “It’s a great way to bring out creativity and it helps to create a sense of community for the people who take part; we want to give young people every chance to develop their potential.”

-Dawn Oliver of the HCR Charitable Foundation, said: “This is a great way of giving talent a chance to flourish; I’m delighted that we could help.”
+Adam Finch of the charity, said: “This is a great way of giving talent a chance to flourish; I’m delighted that we could help.”

 Harrison Clark Rickerbys has more than 500 staff and partners based at offices in Hereford, Worcester, Birmingham, Cardiff, Cheltenham, the Wye Valley, Cambridge, the Thames Valley and central London, who provide a complete spectrum of legal services to both business and private clients, regionally and nationwide.
 The firm also has a number of highly successful teams specialising in individual market sectors, including health and social care, education, technology, agricultural and rural affairs, finance and financial services, defence, security and the forces, and construction.